Biden joining summit with key Asia-Pacific 'Quad' leaders - WTMJ

 Known as the “Quadrilateral Security Dialogue,” representatives for the four member nations have met periodically since its establishment in 2007.
 That followed the nations providing relief to Indonesia following the 2004 tsunami there.

-But this gathering will mark the first time all four leaders will come together.
+But this virtual gathering will mark the first time all four leaders will come together.

 Biden himself has said that he sees cooperation with U.S. allies in the region as a central focus of his strategy to deal with China’s growing economic and military strength.
 While Biden has said he wants a more civil relationship with Beijing, he’s shown no sign of softening Trump’s confrontational measures on trade, technology and human rights.